stabbotco1/python-restapi-test-framework/README.md

 url to run app:
 <http://localhost:8080/docs#/>

+## sectrets.ini

+Secretes.ini is git ignored, and needs to be added and in place for the example make file to add the required environmental variables to the docker container.
+A sample file named *secrets_backup.ini* is included in the framework to make adding the file and demoing easier

 To enable a container to access a service on the host, the solutioon is host OS specific.
 For OSX:
 <https://docs.docker.com/desktop/mac/networking/>